siangernlow/tp/docs/UserGuide.md

 ### Viewing help

-If you are sure how to use VirusTracker and want get some help, you can use the following command which will show a message explaining how to access the help page.
+If you are not sure how to use VirusTracker and want to access the user guide for instructions, you can use the following command which will show a message explaining how to access the help page.

 ![help message](images/helpMessage.png)